Swarup Ranjan Mishra

 Swarup Ranjan Mishra (born 18 January 1965) is an Indian-born Kenyan doctor, entrepreneur, and politician.
 He is a gynaecologist and the founder and chairman of Mediheal Group of Hospitals.
-He has served as a Member of Parliament for Kesses Constituency in Kenya since 2017.
+He has served as a Member of Parliament for Kesses Constituency in Kenya from 2017 to 2022.

 Early life and education

 Mishra was born in Panchapalli village, Erasama block, Odisha, India.
 He completed his primary education at Panchapalli School and attended Ravenshaw Collegiate School in Cuttack for his secondary education.

 He earned a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Berhampur University, India (1981-1983) and later completed a Master’s in Obstetrics and Gynecology from the University of Rajasthan, India (1991-1994).
 In 2002, he obtained a Diploma in Gynecological Endoscopy from Kiel School of Medicine, Germany.

 After his studies, Mishra worked as a Junior Consultant at P.D.
 Hinduja Hospital, India (1995-1996).
 In 1997, he moved to Kenya, where he began his medical practice.